J'Accuse...!: Dreyfus affair

 Alfred Dreyfus was a French army officer from a prosperous Jewish family.
 In 1894, while an artillery captain for the General Staff of France, Dreyfus was suspected of providing secret military information to the German government.

 A cleaning woman and French spy by the name of Madame Marie Bastian working at the German Embassy was at the source of the investigation.
 She routinely searched wastebaskets and mailboxes at the German Embassy for suspicious documents.
 She found a suspicious bordereau (detailed listing of documents) at the German Embassy in 1894, and delivered it to Commandant Hubert-Joseph Henry, who worked for French military counterintelligence in the General Staff.

 The bordereau had been torn into six pieces, and had been found by Madame Bastian in the wastepaper basket of Maximilian von Schwartzkoppen, the German military attaché.
-When the document was investigated, Dreyfus was convicted largely on the basis of testimony by professional handwriting experts: the graphologists asserted that "the lack of resemblance between Dreyfus' writing and that of the bordereau was proof of a 'self-forgery,' and prepared a fantastically detailed diagram to demonstrate that this was so."
+When the document was investigated, Dreyfus was convicted largely on the basis of testimony by professional handwriting experts: the graphologists asserted that "the lack of resemblance between Dreyfus' writing and that of the bordereau was proof of a 'self-forgery', and prepared a fantastically detailed diagram to demonstrate that this was so."
 There were also assertions from military officers who provided confidential evidence.

 Dreyfus was found guilty of treason in a secret military court-martial, during which he was denied the right to examine the evidence against him.
 The Army stripped him of his rank in a humiliating ceremony and shipped him off to Devil's Island, a penal colony located off the coast of French Guiana in South America.

-At this time, France was experiencing a period of antisemitism; very few outside Dreyfus' family defended him.
+France, where antisemitism has always been endemic, was experiencing a particularly intense period at this time; very few outside Dreyfus's family defended him.
 Nevertheless, the initial conviction was annulled by the Supreme Court after a thorough investigation.
 In 1899, Dreyfus returned to France for a retrial, but although found guilty again, he was pardoned.
 In 1906, Dreyfus appealed his case again; he obtained the annulment of his guilty verdict.
 In 1906, he was also awarded the Cross of the Legion of Honour, which was for "a soldier who has endured an unparalleled martyrdom".